 Readers of Michelle Paver’s Wolf Brother will find much to enjoy here – as that book also begins with the death of the hero’s father and ends with a thrilling fight with a bear.
 But there’s a strange sort of heroism at play in Eskimo Boy.
 Ivik, although driven by a need to prove himself and save his family, faces the creature in desperation.
 Killing large animals is not particularly thrilling, it’s a dirty, messy business.

 This was Vang Nyman and Freuchen’s only book together, but the illustrator created many more wonderful scenes from Greenland that are full of the same playfulness that defined her work on Pippi.
-These full colour pieces were published posthumously as Människornas land (Summertime).
-I’ve not been able to afford a copy, but from what I’ve seen the story by Franz Berliner is much lighter, following the adventures of a younger group of Inuit children.
+These full colour pieces were published posthumously as Människornas land (Summertime), a lighter story following the adventures of a younger group of Inuit children.

 Interestingly Summertime was based on Ingrid Vang Nyman’s illustrations, rather than the other way around.
 It makes me wonder whether there are any other sets of her ethnographic painting sitting in an archive, just waiting for a story to accompany them.
 What an amazing privilege that would be for a writer…